-The entire Avino team is working to achieve our growth plan and are committed to our shared culture of discipline, flexibility and teamwork while pursuing initiatives that truly make us stronger as a Company.
-It is our belief that
+The entire Avino team is united in working toward our growth plan, committed to a shared culture of discipline, flexibility, and teamwork.
+We are focused on pursuing initiatives that will strengthen the Company.
+We believe that Avino is currently undervalued and uniquely positioned to capitalize on the positive outlook for metal prices.